-The pickles cucumber will keep in the fridge for up to 5 days, while the other veggies and tofu will keep for 3-4 days in airtight containers.
+The pickled cucumber will keep in the fridge for up to 5 days, while the other veggies and tofu will keep in airtight containers for 3-4 days.

 You can either cook the tofu in advance and keep it refrigerated, or, as I do, marinate it 2-3 days in advance, and then cook it when I want to eat my poke bowl.
 This way, it will be warm and crisp!